hpcleuven/iRODS-local-admin-training/10_Rules_Handson_User-Training.md

 As you can see, the command `writeLine('stdout', 'your message');` is the common way to print things.

-In a file, only the first rule gets triggered by iRule, even .
+In a file, only the first rule gets triggered by iRule.
 However, you can call these other rules in your first rule, as illustrated by this example:

 ```
 firstRule{